jnozzi/cocoadev.com/markdown/HowToGetDeviceIDForGivenPath.md

 ----

-General/NSFileManager's instance method     fileSystemAttributesAtPath: might help.
-General/NSFileSystemNumber is the keyed attribute that gives you the  file system number for the mounted file system that contains the path.
+NSFileManager's instance method     fileSystemAttributesAtPath: might help.
+NSFileSystemNumber is the keyed attribute that gives you the  file system number for the mounted file system that contains the path.

 ----

-That method works, but since I'm trying to find the device ID of a volume, and the volume is mounted on /, General/NSFileSystemNumber always returns 0 (or whatever is /).
+That method works, but since I'm trying to find the device ID of a volume, and the volume is mounted on /, NSFileSystemNumber always returns 0 (or whatever is /).
 But I figured out how to do it with straight C calls.
 You have to use getmntinfo() which gives you an array of all mounted file systems (/sbin/mount uses method I believe exactly).
 You're also supposed to be able to use statfs() and pass it a file path, but I kept getting -1 from that function, not sure why.
 So I just created a function that loops through what getmntinfo() returns, and then created another function which parses the device ID (disk ID?) number from that:

 #include <Cocoa/Cocoa.h>
 #include <sys/param.h>